Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Introduction

 What is the ergodic decomposition of Pickrell measures with respect to the action of the Cartesian square of the infinite unitary group?
 The ergodic unitarily-invariant probability measures on the space of infinite complex matrices admit an explicit classification due to Pickrell \cite{Pickrell1} and to which Olshanski and Vershik \cite{OlshVershik} gave a different approach: each ergodic measure is determined by an infinite array $x=(x_1, \dots, x_n, \dots)$ on the half-line, satisfying $x_1\geq x_2\dots\geq 0$ and $x_1+\dots+x_n+\dots<+\infty$, and an additional parameter ${\tilde \gamma}$ that we call the {\it Gaussian parameter}.
 Informally, the parameters $x_n$ should be thought of as ``asymptotic singular values'' of an infinite complex matrix, while ${\tilde \gamma}$ is the difference between the ``asymptotic trace'' and the sum of asymptotic eigenvalues (this difference is positive, in particular, for a Gaussian measure).

-Borodin and Olshanski \cite{BO} proved in 2000 that for finite Pickrell mesures the Gaussian parameter vanishes almost surely, and the ergodic decomposition measure, considered as a measure on the space of conifgurations on the half-line $(0, +\infty)$, coincides with the Bessel point process of Tracy and Widom \cite{TracyWidom}, whose correlation functions are given as determinants of the Bessel kernel.
+Borodin and Olshanski \cite{BO} proved in 2000 that for finite Pickrell measures the Gaussian parameter vanishes almost surely, and the ergodic decomposition measure, considered as a measure on the space of configurations on the half-line $(0, +\infty)$, coincides with the Bessel point process of Tracy and Widom \cite{TracyWidom}, whose correlation functions are given as determinants of the Bessel kernel.

 Borodin and Olshanski \cite{BO} posed the problem: {\it Describe the ergodic decomposition of infinite Pickrell measures.} This paper gives a solution to the problem of Borodin and Olshanski.

 The first step is the result of \cite{Buf-inferg} that almost all ergodic components of an infinite Pickrell measure are themselves {\it finite}: only the decomposition measure itself is infinite.
 Furthermore, it will develop that, just as for finite measures, the Gaussian parameter vanishes.
 The ergodic decomposition measure can thus be identified with a sigma-finite measure ${\mathbb B}^{(s)}$ on the space of configurations on the half-line $(0, +\infty)$.